Raattis/LinearHierarchy/README.md

                                              node_1_2_1
 ```

 Packing the data thightly is ideal for cache performance as any related nodes are likely to be close by in memory.
-The topology of the tree is completely conveyed by the integer array alone making it fast to process.
+The topology of the tree is completely conveyed by the depth array alone making it fast to seek through.

-Subtrees in this tree are contiguous blocks of memory, which makes shifting and removing them surprisingly efficient.
+Subtrees in this tree are contiguous blocks of memory, which makes shifting and removing them rather efficient.

 The performance of this tree can be further improved by introducing cached look-up tables.
-These look-up tables can hold any value related to every node such as parent, sibling or last descendant of the node.
-Since the data is in an array, it is simple and efficient to gather the necessary information for any of the mentioned look-up table types.
+These look-up tables usually hold index values related to the corresponding node such as parent, sibling or last descendant of the node.
+Since the data is a simple array, it is efficient to gather usually in a single pass.

 Operations that benefit from having a cache table include
 * finding an Nth child of a node
  * cache type: next sibling cache
 * deleting or moving a subtree
  * cache type: last descendant cache
-* finding any of the node's ancestors in a single step
+* finding any one of the node's ancestors in a single step
- * cache type: depth parent cache, requires 2D array, depth * count
+ * cache type: deep parent cache, depth * count, 2D array

 # Test tree topology